Brian Peters shows that in-flight theft and other rip-offs are a lot more common than you might think.

 [Editor’s note: This story is excerpted from Brian Peters’ award-winning blog: NoDebtWorldTravel.com]

-In a previous post I talked about a flight from Tokyo to Paris where someone stole over $5000 worth of cash and valuables from other passengers WHILE IN THE AIR.
+In a previous post, I talked about a flight from Tokyo to Paris where someone stole over $5000 worth of cash and valuables from other passengers WHILE IN THE AIR.
 I was incredulous that could happen, so I asked for other stories of in-flight theft.
+Getting ripped-off during a flight does happen!

 My findings in summary: Hide your stuff!
 Just because you’re in the air doesn’t mean you can drop your guard and leave your cash and valuables lying about.